garfix/nli-go/README.md

 Some of the techniques used:

-* Earley parser to create a syntax tree from an input sentence, with semantic attachments
+* An Earley parser to create a syntax tree from an input sentence, with semantic attachments
 * Mentalese, a based internal language, based on Predicate Logic, to process the user input
-* A Datalog implementation for rule based reasoning
+* A Datalog (a very basic Prolog) implementation for rule based reasoning
 * Support for Sparql (DBPedia) and MySQL as well as an in-memory data stores
-* Linking data from multiple databases; using id-mapping
+* Linking data from multiple databases in a single request
-* A dialog context to remember information earlier in the conversation
+* A dialog context to remember information from earlier in the conversation
-* A quantifier scoper that allows quantification and anaphora resolution
+* Anaphora resolution: the use of pronouns and other references to earlier entities
 * A generator to produce human readable responses

 ## Docs